vruusmann/blog/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 ### Interpreting results

-TPOT defines and uses the `tpot.builtins.StackingEstimator` meta-estimator class to chain multiple estimator objects together.
+TPOT defines and uses the `tpot.builtins.StackingEstimator` meta-estimator to chain multiple estimators together.

 First, an estimator is fitted using the user-supplied data matrix.
 This estimator is used for prediction, and its `predict(X)` and `predict_proba(X)` result columns are appended to the data matrix.